mikeizbicki/cmc-csci046/README.md

 in the sorting assignment, the _merge function is a dependency of quick_sorted();
 passing the test cases for _merge guarantees that the function works, but you can still get errors inside the function if you have errors outside the functiton

+lab processes:

+1. add discussion of how the HUP signal is sent differently for different OSes
+2. limitted number of processes on the lambda server, show the fork resource exhausted error
+3. killall/kill $(...) to kill processes
+4. fork bomb
+5. debug map.py by looking inside the nohup.out file
+6. (un)buffered io, stdout vs stderr, redirection applies only to stdout

+No `nohup.out` file in the repo.

 -->